LLNL/HPC-Tutorials/openmp/programming_model.md

 When it is critical that all threads have a consistent view of a shared variable, the programmer (or compiler) is responsible for insuring that the variable is updated by all threads as needed, via an explict action - ie., FLUSH, or implicitly (via compiler recognition of program flow leaving a parallel regions).

+## OpenMP Programming:

+* Method to start up paralell threads
+* Method to discover how many threads are running
+* Need way to uniquely identify threads
+* Method to join threads for serial execution
+* Method to synchronize threads
+* Ensure consistent view of data items when necesasry
+* Required to check for data dependencies, data conflicts, race conditions, or deadlocks